 33.11.3.4 Settling Ancillary Services

-The EDAM does not procure Ancillary Services and the CAISO therefore does not settle charges or payments for Ancillary Services in the EDAM.
+The EDAM does not procure Ancillary Services for EDAM Entity Balancing Authority Areas and the CAISO therefore does not settle charges or payments for Ancillary Services for the EDAM Entities in the Extended Day-Ahead Market.
 Ancillary Services provided by an EDAM Entity cannot be used to offset Ancillary Services obligations of a Scheduling Coordinator representing an entity with Ancillary Services obligations in the CAISO Balancing Authority Area.

 33.11.3.5 IFM Bid Cost Recovery